 Upon diagnosis, a serious condition like gynecomastia can be devastating emotionally as well as physically.
 And yet, according to corporate-sponsored scientists working on a 2002 Risperdal clinical trial in children, J&J manipulated study results to minimize gynecomastia risks.
 By removing boys older than 10 from the numerator and adding more girls, the company skewed initial gynecomastia incidence rates of 4.5% down to .8% in the final, “re-issued” report.
 Thus, reported rates of raised prolactin levels and enlarged breasts in adolescent boys weren’t statistically significant among the study’s overall results.

 In a bid to increase the drug’s popularity among parents, Johnson & Johnson began promoting Risperdal to pediatricians in the late 1990s.
 By 2000, children and adolescents comprised one-fifth of Risperdal patients.
 Just a few years later, the ubiquitous new antipsychotic was earning J&J $3 billion annually.
 However, a string of jury-ordered verdicts and out-of-court settlements would soon cut significantly into the drug giant’s profit margins.
 Between 2010 and 2016, Johnson & Johnson and its subsidiary, Janssen Pharmaceuticals, paid at least $3 billion in Risperdal settlements.
 Today, thousands of Risperdal lawsuits are still pending.

 Check your eligibility for compensation.

-If you or a loved one developed gynecomastia while taking Risperdal, you may be entitled to compensation from the manufacturer.
+If you or a loved one developed gynecomastia while taking Risperdal, you may qualify for compensation from the manufacturer.
 Request your free case evaluation now to see if you may qualify.